 How to use Relative Strength Index Indicator for Investment in Stocks/shares?

-J. Welles Wilder invented Relative Strength Indicator(RSI).
+J. Welles Wilder invented the Relative Strength Index Indicator(RSI).

 You can buy his book new concepts in Technical Analysis from this link.

-If we throw a cricket ball up and high towards sky, the ball will go higher and higher.
+If we throw a cricket ball up and high towards the sky, the ball will go higher and higher.